 Check for wear and verify function of all buckles, straps, and releases.

-Check the integrated weight system (if present) for your BC - verify that it securely holds weight, and make sure you know how to secure weight so it doesn't come loose during a dive and that you can easily ditch your weight if you have a problem at the surface.
+Check the integrated weight system (if present) for your BC.
+Know how to secure weight so it doesn't come loose during a dive.
+Know how to operate the quick release so you can drop your weight if you have a problem staying buoyant at the surface.
 Many BCs have weight pockets that slide in and out.
-Verify the max capacity and do not exceed it.
+Verify the max weight capacity of your pockets and do not exceed it.

 Consider a backplate and wing style BC.
 Most divers learn in jacket-style BCs, but backplate and wing configurations (BP&W) are becoming more popular with recreational divers.
-This BC style is standard and required if you progress to tec diving - unless you choose to dive sidemount.
-Typically, a steel or aluminum backplate and nylon webbing harness form the structure of a BP&W and an air bladder called a "wing" with a standard inflator hose is screwed on to the back of the backplate.
-BP&W style BCs move some weight from your weight system onto your back (in the form of the metal plate) which puts it near your center of gravity and distributed nicely between shoulders and your lower back.
+This BC style is standard if you progress to tec diving.
+Typically, a steel or aluminum backplate and nylon webbing harness form the structure of a BP&W. An air bladder called a "wing" is screwed on to the back of the backplate.
+The wing will have a standard BC inflator hose.
+BP&W style BCs move some weight onto your back (in the form of the metal plate) which puts it near your center of gravity and distributed nicely between shoulders and your lower back.
 This can make them more comfortable and stable - particularly in cold water where we carry a lot of weight.
 BP&Ws locate your air bladder above you when you are swimming - which makes it easy to stay in horizontal trim (but a bit harder to stay vertical at the surface).
-BP&W systems are also modular - so if a component fails, or you want to dive doubles instead of a single tank setup, you can switch out a few components and keep diving instead of having to buy a whole new BC.
-It is easier to carry a "pony bottle" as a redundant air source with a backplate and wing (clipped to the left chest and hip D-rings) than it is with many jacket-style BCs.
+BP&W systems are modular.
+If a component fails you can switch out the broken bit and keep diving instead of having to replace your entire BC.
+They are customizable - so you can move your D-rings and other components to where you need them.
+Many experienced divers choose to carry a redundant air supply for deeper dives.
+It is easier to carry such a "pony bottle" (clipped to the left chest and hip D-rings) with a backplate and wing than it is with many jacket-style BCs.

 Consider a bright color especially if you dive in low-visibility water like we do here in the Pacific Northwest.

-hose - no nicks, cuts, cracks, signs of aging, corrosion at crimp, leaks
+Check the hose.
+It should have no significant nicks, cuts, cracks, signs of aging, corrosion at crimp, or leaks.

-replace hoses every 5 years to avoid failures which could lead to loss of breathing gas at depth
+Replace hoses every 5 years or if they show signifcant signs of wear to prevent failures which could lead to loss of breathing gas at depth.

-consider where you will clip or stow your alternate 2nd stage or "octo"
+Consider where you will clip or stow your alternate 2nd stage or "octo".
+It should be somewhere in the triangle formed by your chin and outer edges of your ribs.

-consider a primary donate, long-hose configuration - gives about 7' of hose instead of 3' of hose for sharing air - can make sharing air more comfortable - giving both divers space.
-Panicked out of air divers are reported to often grab your primary regulator anyway.
-Keeps your alternate backup regulator where you can always easily retreive it, just below your chin on your necklace.
-This configuration is typically required for technical diving.
+Consider a primary-donate, long-hose configuration.
+This gear configuration gives you seven feet instead of three feet of hose for sharing air.
+This makes sharing air more comfortable by allowing you and your buddy to spread out a bit - instead of having to be in each other's face.
+It may also make it less likely that you accidentally dislodge the regulator from your buddy (because of tight quarters).
+Panicked out-of-air divers are reported to often grab your primary regulator anyway - if this happens, this gear configuration keeps your alternate backup regulator where you can always easily retreive it, just below your chin on your necklace.
+This configuration is typically required for tec diving.

 To connect the quick disconnect (QD) fitting - push the hose onto the male valve fitting while pulling the female flange backwards toward the 1st stage end of the hose.
 The same process will allow you to disconnect - push the hose into the fitting while pulling the flange away from the fitting, then pull the hose off the fitting once you feel it disconnect.
 Connecting and disconnecting is easier when there is no pressure in the line.
 If the line is pressurized, pushing the inflator button while disconnecting may help you to disconnect.

-as part of pre-dive safety check test breathe while watching pressure on gauge or air-integrated computer to verify air is flowing without restriction and tank valve is fully on
+As part of pre-dive safety check, test breathe your 2nd stage regulators while watching the pressure on your gauge or air-integrated computer to verify air is flowing without restriction and tank valve is fully on.
+The pressure should drop minimally or not at all when you breathe.

 Verify it turns on and battery level is sufficient to complete the dive